Madagascar – A Lost World View Basket

-The 28-day A Lost World tour can now be divided into two separate tours:
+The 27-day A Lost World tour can now be divided into two separate tours:

-- All accommodation based on twin/double share with private facilities at the best available hotels & lodges
+- Adventure Associate escort & local English-speaking guide All accommodation at the best available hotels & lodges

 - All service charges and taxes

-- Other meals or sightseeing not specified in the itinerary
+- Other meals & sightseeing not specified in the itinerary

 This brochure covers the regions and holiday types listed below.
 Click on the links to see more free travel brochures covering the regions and holiday types you are interested in.